 Now it’s your turn.
-Let us know in the comments below, who on the Braves is catching your eye.
+Let us know in the comments below how you expect Williams to fare with the Washington Nationals.